LasagnaCake/Makai/README.md

 ## Overview

-Formerly a C++20 header-only game engine.
+A C++20 3D application & game framework (with support for "Pseudo-2D"),

-Now, it's a C++20 3D application engine, built on top of SDL2 & OpenGL.
+built on top of SDL2 & OpenGL.
-The game engine part is going to be refactored into a separate extension.

 ## Supported operating systems